Avoiding these five mistakes is crucial to building your business and reputation.

 As this delegation process occurs, the MSP makes several claims to provide you with a sense of security.
 They explain how they are experts at all things IT.
 They are proactive, responsive, and can handle your critical business IT services.
 Their stated service skills include cybersecurity, network management, and PC support.
 Some also promote cloud computing, data backup, business continuity, and disaster recovery planning.

 You don’t know what you don’t know.
-You are eager to delegate all IT responsibilities to focus on your role within the business.
+You are eager to delegate all IT responsibilities to focus on your business role.
 This lack of understanding forces your hand to trust what the MSP tells you.
 Criminal enterprises are taking advantage of good people and their companies during this time of disruption and change.
 Many MSPs are also knowingly taking advantage of good people, and we view this as an injustice.

 Delegate Instead of Abdicate